POM: Prescription only medicine

 Exposure to sunlight and UV light irradiation should be minimised during use of Differin Gel.

-The excipient propylene glycol (E1520) may cause skin irritation and methyl parahydroxybenzoate (E218) may cause allergic reactions which can possibly be delayed.
+Differin Gel contains methyl parahydroxybenzoate (E218).
+It may cause allergic reactions which can possibly be delayed.

 There are no known interactions with other medications which might be used cutaneously and concurrently with Differin Gel, however, other retinoids or drugs with a similar mode of action should not be used concurrently with adapalene.